hieubkset/pytorch-image-deblurring/README.md

 # Multi-scale architecture for image deblurring

-This repository implement a multi-scale architecture for image deblurring.
+This project is to implement a multi-scale architecture for image deblurring.

 ![Architecture](figs/architecture.jpg)